ozovalihasan/ead/documents/how-to-use.md

 EAD has 'attribute' container to add attribute to any entity.

 More, it has 'attribute container' container to put all attributes in a organized container.
 There is no any difference between putting all attributes into 'entity' container and 'attribute container' in terms of gem.

+## Warnings

+- The name of entities and attributes can be in any form like 'account_history', 'Account_history', 'Account_histories' and 'account_histories', but space between words is not allowed.

+- EAD gem allows to use only one ':through' container inside of 'entity' container.
+This logic isn't implemented by EAD.